Kalinga War: Aftermath

 Ashoka had seen the bloodshed and felt that he was the cause of the destruction.
-The whole area of Kalinga was plundered and destroyed.
-Some of Ashoka's later edicts state that about 150,000 people died on the Kalinga side and an almost equal number of Ashoka's army, though legends among the Odia people – descendants of Kalinga's natives – claim that these figures were highly exaggerated by Ashoka.
-As per the legends, Kalinga armies caused twice the amount of destruction they suffered.
-However, prominent historians have rejected this claim and the edicts of Ashoka are believed to be the primary evidence.
-Thousands of men and women were deported from Kalinga and forced to work on clearing wastelands for future settlement.

 Ashoka's response to the Kalinga War is recorded in the Edicts of Ashoka.
-The Kalinga War prompted Ashoka, already a non-engaged Buddhist, to devote the rest of his life to ahimsa (non-violence) and to dharma-Vijaya (victory through dharma).
+The Kalinga War prompted Ashoka, already a non-engaged Buddhist, to devote the rest of his life to ahimsa (non-violence) and to dharma-vijaya (victory through dharma).
 Following the conquest of Kalinga, Ashoka ended the military expansion of the empire and began an era of more than 40 years of relative peace, harmony, and prosperity.